nmasse-itix/3scale-webhooks-sample/README.md

 initializing variables, etc.

 The `register` method is used to choose the kind of webhooks you want to receive.
-To do this, you have to filter the list of available webhooks that your receives as a parameter and return the filtered list.
+To do this, you have to filter the list of available webhooks that you receive as a parameter and return the filtered list.

 Currently, available types are :